DCAA COMPLIANT ACCOUNTING SYSTEMS

 Like the Desktop version of QuickBooks®, QuickBooks® Online can me made DCAA compliant through adding a number of supporting systems, properly setting up the Chart of Accounts (COA), installing a DCAA compliant timekeeping system, and implementing the proper policies and procedures.

-However, QuickBooks® Online lacks many features that the Desktop version (Pro and Enterprise) have, and relies on a larger number of "satellite" systems and processes to be performed in order to ensure compliance (for example: reviewing payroll is not possible without submitting payroll first, labor distribution must be done outside of QuickBooks, job costing is still difficult despite Intuit's updates, invoicing for cost type contracts is not available, and QuickBooks Online is not scalable like the desktop products).
-This makes compliant accounting with the Online version more complex, increases the chances of errors, and due to other limitations and scaling issues, does not make it a good option for growing government contractors and grantees; especially defense contractors (which is why most government contract accounting firms avoid QuickBooks® Online, though it can be a good option for start-ups with Ph I SBIR's/STTR's, or other FFP contracts that may require a job cost accounting system, but do not require full DCAA compliance).
+However, QuickBooks® Online lacks certain features that Enterprise has, and relies on a larger number of "satellite" systems and processes to be performed in order to ensure compliance (for example: reviewing payroll is not possible without submitting payroll first, labor distribution must be done outside of QuickBooks, job costing is still difficult despite Intuit's updates, invoicing for cost type contracts is not available, and QuickBooks Online is not scalable like the desktop products).

 What if I haven't used an off-the-shelf accounting software for my business?